Shilji Shaji: International career

 She was called up to the India U17.

-Shilji scored her first goal for India U17 team in a friendly match against on 6 February 2023, ultimately scoring four goals in this game.
+Shilji scored her first goal for India U17 team in a friendly match against Jordan on 6 February 2023, ultimately scoring four goals in this game.
 Shilji also scored another four goals in the next match against the same opponent on 9 February 2023.
-Shilji scored a hat trick as India beat emphatically in the 2023 SAFF U-17 Women's Championship.

-Shilji got to her fourth hat trick for the U-17 team against in the 2023 SAFF U-17 Women's Championship.
+Shilji scored a hat trick as India beat Nepal emphatically in the 2023 SAFF U-17 Women's Championship.
+Shilji got to her fourth hat trick for the U-17 team against Bhutan in the 2023 SAFF U-17 Women's Championship.

 She was called for 2024 AFC U-17 Women's Asian Cup qualification Team, Later AIFF announced Nishima Kumari of Jharkhand as replacement for attacking midfielder Shilji Shaji, who was diagnosed with viral pneumonia.